tiagojsag/playbook/guidelines/design-system.md

-**Resource Watch UI Kit library sketch:** https://www.dropbox.com/s/k9xno3h9gbft8sr/RW_UIKit.sketch?dl=0
+**Resource Watch UI Kit library sketch:** https://www.dropbox.com/s/k9xno3h9gbft8sr/RW_UIKit.sketch?dl=0 (for further information about how to use libraries, consult [Libraries in the Sketch documentation](https://sketchapp.com/docs/libraries/))

 **Prototype Demo:**
 https://invis.io/TVPDD7BZYKS#/240485596_UI_Kit
+(for further information about how to send your designs into InVision, consult ['Introduction to Craft Sync'](https://support.invisionapp.com/hc/en-us/articles/210310026-Introduction-to-the-Craft-Sync-plugin))

 ## How to use it?
 - We should upload the UI Kit on InVision with the rest of the design screens, preferable to have all the groups and name of the assets under control.